greensnowltd/greensnowsite/join-the-team.md

 * Reliable and hardworking, you must be willing to step up to challenges when needed
 * Someone willing to develop their skills and career in a dynamic, expanding ecommerce business.
 * A good sense of humour and someone ready to get stuck in and join a fun, hardworking team!

+If the above sounds like you, then we look forward to hearing from you.

+### We're in your corner